West Virginia Handicap Placard

 Parking Pass Requirements

-Applicants must meet some specific requirements in order to be eligible for a disabled parking badge in West Virginia, including:
+Applicants must meet some specific requirements in order to be eligible for a WV handicap parking permit, including:

 - Requiring the use of a portable oxygen tank

 - Not being able to walk 200 feet without stopping to rest

 - Requiring assistance from a crutch, cane, brace, prosthetic device, wheelchair, another person or other assistive device

 - Having a Class III or Class IV cardiac condition in accordance with the American Heart Association standards